PScoriae/pierreccesario/main/content/projects/shuttleday.info.md

 ## Source Code

-As usual, in FOSS spirit, all source code is available on the [GitHub repo](https://github.com/shuttleday/shuttleday) should you want to host it for yourself or verify the code for security vulnerabilities.
+As usual, in FOSS spirit, all source code and full documentation is available on the [GitHub repo](https://github.com/shuttleday/shuttleday) should you want to host it for yourself or verify the code for security vulnerabilities.

 ## Tech Stack